dsampson94/contxt/README.md

 ## Bugs

-- This project is still a baby, if you find a bug or want to make an improvement please do.
+- If you find a bug or want to make an improvement please do.
 - My email is davesampson15@gmail.com.

 ## Installation